 Updated on by Hayley Brown

 SaaS, IaaS and PaaS are the classic cloud service and delivery models.
-Each reflects the different needs and services customers would want from a cloud solution. iPaaS or embedded iPaaS (integration platforms) are a similar cloud-based service delivery model.
-Above all, it focuses on providing native integration capabilities to users.
+Each reflects the different needs and services customers would want from a cloud solution.
+An iPaaS or embedded iPaaS (integration platforms) are a similar cloud-based service delivery model.
+However, these types of cloud services focus on providing native integration capabilities to users.
+For instance, either integrating an Enterprise’s internal processes or expanding SaaS products integration capabilities.

 iPaaS or Embedded iPaaS